krux/postscribe/README.md

 PostScribe overrides document.write.
 It is best and safest to use PostScribe after DOM is ready.

 Include `./htmlParser/htmlParser.js` and `./postscribe.js` on your page.
-TODO: cdn for postscribe.min.js

 To append html to #mydiv: